- Written by Dr.Mehmet Demircioglu

 Comfort measures also matter.
 Clinic approved washing, careful drying, and sometimes saline support can reduce the dry sensation that makes patients want to touch the scalp.
 Moisture support is not the same as random product use.
 Keep that in mind with saline spray after a hair transplant.

 If you already use an allergy medicine safely and your clinic approves it, continuing or restarting it may be reasonable.
-Hay fever can make recovery more uncomfortable because sneezing, a blocked nose, watery eyes, and repeated wiping all make the patient more aware of the healing scalp.
+Hay fever can make recovery more uncomfortable because sneezing, a blocked nose, watery eyes, and repeated wiping all make you more aware of the healing scalp.

 A single sneeze usually does not make grafts fly out.
 Direct trauma, rubbing, and bleeding matter more than the reflex alone.
-That also matters for sneezing or coughing after a hair transplant.
+The same distinction is useful for sneezing or coughing after a hair transplant.
 The aim is to control symptoms without creating drowsiness, dryness, or medicine combinations that make recovery harder.

 Be careful with combination cold and allergy products.
 Some contain antihistamines, decongestants, painkillers, caffeine, or several active ingredients in one package.
 If you also take pain relief or a sleep aid, you can accidentally double a medicine or create a sedation problem without realizing it.
 If the problem is more like illness than allergy, cold or flu after a hair transplant gives the wider warning sign frame.

-Read the active-ingredient line, not only the brand name.
-Diphenhydramine, chlorphenamine, promethazine, doxylamine, or another sedating antihistamine may appear inside night-time cold products, sleep aids, travel-sickness tablets, or allergy tablets.
+Read the active ingredient line, not only the brand name.
+Diphenhydramine, chlorphenamine, promethazine, doxylamine, or another sedating antihistamine may appear inside night cold products, sleep aids, travel sickness tablets, or allergy tablets.
 Taking two products with overlapping ingredients can create too much sedation or an overdose risk even when each package looks ordinary.

 Do not blow the nose aggressively, scrub the forehead, or keep wiping near the hairline.
-The tablet may reduce sneezing, but the patient’s hands can still create the risk.
+The tablet may reduce sneezing, but your hands can still create the risk.
 Gentle behavior around the grafts remains more important than the brand name of the allergy medicine.

 After a hair transplant, possible triggers can include antibiotics, pain medicine, topical products, shampoo, adhesive, food, hotel products, or an unrelated allergy.
 Allergy history should be disclosed before taking a prescribed course, especially when judging antibiotics after a hair transplant.

 Do not use an antihistamine to hide a reaction and continue the same suspected trigger without asking.
-The clinic needs clear photos, timing, medication names, and symptom details.
+I need clear photos, timing, medication names, and symptom details.
 A safe medication decision depends on knowing what problem is being treated.

 Scalp dryness after surgery should be handled with the clinic’s aftercare routine, not with random creams, oils, or soothing gels.
 I discuss that distinction in aloe vera or moisturizer after a hair transplant.